pnp/blog/content/post/microsoft-graph-fundamentals-learning-path-module-1.md

 Our application could also grow later on and bring in data from more services like Windows 10 services or Enterprise Mobility and Security Services.
-We will not build this in total in this learning path, but we get a perspective, what we can develop based on our organization\'s needs.
+We will not build this in total in this learning path, but we get a perspective, what we can develop based on our organization's needs.

 ### Understand Microsoft Graph Services

 At the very heart of Graph, we will find users and groups.
-In our application, we will need to access data from a single user\'s personal scope (mail, messages, events) and a group scope (teamwork).
+In our application, we will need to access data from a single user's personal scope (mail, messages, events) and a group scope (teamwork).

 The module introduces you to some Microsoft Graph API calls and shows